syncfusion-content/wpf-docs/wpf/Calculate/Function-Library.md

 criteria1: The condition to be tested on each of the values of the given range.

-> Note * If average_range is blank or a text value, AVERAGEIFS returns the #DIV/0! error value. * If a cell in a criteria range is empty, AVERAGEIFS treats it as a 0 value. * If cells in average_range cannot be translated into numbers, AVERAGEIFS returns the #DIV/0! error value.
+N> * If average_range is blank or a text value, AVERAGEIFS returns the #DIV/0! error value. * If a cell in a criteria range is empty, AVERAGEIFS treats it as a 0 value. * If cells in average_range cannot be translated into numbers, AVERAGEIFS returns the #DIV/0! error value.